RMYC Port Hacking Fishing Club

 The RMYC Fishing Club holds its Annual Competition between August and July each year.

-Competition days are usually every second weekend and commence at sunrise Saturday ending Sunday prior to our weigh-in at 3.00p.m. at Flagstaff on the grassed area on the marina side of the Clubhouse.
+Competition days are usually every third weekend and commence at sunrise Saturday ending Sunday prior to our weigh-in at 3.00p.m. at the Flagstaff on the grassed area on the marina side of the Clubhouse.
 Only 1 days fish per person are allowed to be weighed in.
-We do not fish during school holidays or public holidays.
+We generally do not fish during school holidays or public holidays.